SeRoGaTa/FinalProject_Team_8/README.md

 <img src="https://github.com/SeRoGaTa/FinalProject_Team_8/blob/2335a30a302771dd0b6621d410fcada671f61eeb/Images/Imagen33.png" width="450">

+For more details visit the [machine learning models description](SeRoGaTa/FinalProject_Team_8/blob/9e5fd1886b0b2831038624928e9b46d7f7879080/machine_learning_model.md)

 ## Visual representation and dashboards

 ### Tableau

 Tableau is a visual analytics platform transforming the way we use data to solve problems—empowering people and organizations to make the most of their data